orangecrab-fpga/orangecrab-hardware/hardware/orangecrab_r0.1/review/schematic-checklist.md

 ### Clocks

-* [ ] All oscillators meet required jitter / frequency tolerance.
+* [X] All oscillators meet required jitter / frequency tolerance.
 Be extra cautious with MEMS oscillators as these tend to have higher jitter.
-* [ ] Correct load caps provided for discrete crystals
+* [NA] Correct load caps provided for discrete crystals
-* [ ] Crystals only used if IC has an integrated crystal driver
+* [X] Crystals only used if IC has an integrated crystal driver
-* [ ] Banking / clock capable input rules met for clocks going to FPGAs
+* [X] Banking / clock capable input rules met for clocks going to FPGAs

 ### Strap/init pins
 * [ ] Pullup/pulldowns on all signals that need defined state at boot